i:X Handheld Optical Imaging Device

 Farm’s primary challenges were to develop an industrial design for the system, package MolecuLight’s technology in the appropriate configuration, engineer a mechanism to deploy a proprietary optical filter, and incorporate user-interaction features that would make the product easy to operate.

 Throughout the project, our team worked closely with MolecuLight’s development team, as well as their contract manufacturer, injection molder, and various suppliers, to ensure a smooth production ramp-up.
 In late 2015, MolecuLight received its Medical Device License from Health Canada, and in September 2016, MolecuLight was granted CE Mark approval, which enables the commercial distribution of this technology in the European Union.
 The news has been eagerly received by EU clinicians, with the product being debuted at the World Union of Healing Societies World Congress being held in Italy.
 In the United States, an FDA de novo approval is pending.
+On May 18, 2017, MolecuLight announced the execution of an exclusive global distribution agreement with Smith & Nephew to distribute the MolecuLight i:XTM Imaging Device product line.

 “Our goal for the MolecuLight i:X was to develop a world-class medical device, and Farm was a key player in achieving this goal.
 Not only is the MolecuLight i:X great looking; it is intuitive and easy to use.”